There are about 14,000 marketing and advertising agencies in the US.

 - The benefit of data for the in-house marketer

-While being passionate and sharing anecdotal evidence can be moving, data that backs your pitch can be a key factor in awarding an agency a project.
-In our recent research, we found that 70% of marketers expect primary research in pitches and 75% of agencies said they conduct primary research.
+While being passionate and sharing anecdotal evidence can be moving, data that backs up your pitch can be a key factor for clients when awarding an agency a project.
+In a recent study, we found that 70% of marketers expect primary research in pitches and 75% of agencies said they conduct primary research.
 And, marketers expect primary research more frequently than any other type of research.

 Despite these findings, there is definitely a discrepancy perceived by marketers.
 Marketers often take issue with the fact that agencies don't show how they plan to back up their claims of driving revenue growth.

 Data = success.
-Of the agencies we surveyed who reported pitch win rates above 50%, 89% said that they typically use primary research when developing a pitch.
-By comparison, of agencies with win rates below 40%, 64% reported that they conduct primary research in their pitches.
+Of the agencies we surveyed who reported pitch win rates above fifty percent, 89% said that they typically use primary research when developing a pitch.
+By comparison, of agencies with win rates below forty percent, 64% reported that they conduct primary research in their pitches.

-Marketers know that being data driven is a huge differentiating factor in an agency pitch.
+Marketers know that being data-driven is a huge differentiating factor in an agency pitch.
 Why is it so important?
-It is important because an in-house marketer expects from an agency what their company expects of them.
-A substantial (and growing) part of marketing is demonstrating that marketing efforts have a return on investment.
+It is important because an in-house marketer expects from an agency what their own company expects of them.
+They expect their agencies to be able to demonstrate that their marketing efforts will have a return on investment.

-Agencies aren't the only ones that develop pitches.
-Marketing campaign proposals that rely heavily on data insights can be brought to the executive level.
-Without this valuable data, budget are harder to secure, resulting in a lack of work for both the agency and lack of success for marketing.
-The ability to prove data driven decision-making and positive return on investment are absolutely essential when developing a strong partnership between in-house marketer and agency.
+Agencies aren't the only ones pitching.
+In-house brand marketers rely heavily on data insights to bring marketing proposals to the executive level in order to secure their budgets.
+Without this valuable data, dollars are harder to secure, resulting in a lower scope of work for the agency and a potentially less impactful plan.
+The ability to prove data-driven decision-making and a positive return on investment are absolutely essential when developing a strong partnership between in-house marketers and their agencies.